 Any vehicle that has seen track days will have mechanical issues.
 These components aren’t damage-proof and for sure aren’t 100% reliable.
 Most of these are given proper beating before leaving them for a second or a third owner.
 So it’s a must to have it thoroughly checked before making any further decisions.

 However, we have to say that the 6.2L HEMI V8 engine used in all Hellcat generations is a reliable engine overall.
-Very few significant problems have been reported with this engine, and the ones reported were minor in scale and often resolved quickly.
+Very few significant problems have been reported with this engine, particularly when they are properly maintained and you put in the right types of gas, and the ones reported were minor in scale and often resolved quickly.
 Below is a list of the issues that have been mentioned within the Hellcat community:

 In some 2015 and 2016 models, the supercharger would make abnormal whining noises, and the blower would give up, and the boost would not be adequate, costing $10,000 to fix, basically replacing the whole supercharger.